 Pioneer of sustainable viticulture in Quebec

-Since the first days, the Vineyard has been managed with knowledge, rigor and good farming sense.
+Since the very beginning, the Vineyard has been managed with knowledge, rigor, and common sense.

-The reasoned culture of the vine requires thinking about each intervention according to the realities of the moment.
-It reconciles respect for the environment and the economic sustainability of the company, because there is no sustainable viticulture without viable exploitation.
+Sustainable viticulture requires careful consideration of each intervention based on current realities.
+It reconciles respect for the environment with the economic sustainability of the business, because there is no sustainable viticulture without a viable operation.

-Since 1996, we have been using methods that aim to increase the biodiversity of the Vineyard and improve the health of our soils.
+Since 1996, we have been using methods aimed at increasing the biodiversity of the Vineyard and improving the health of our soils.

 • Retention of predatory insects

-Our phacelia, Japanese millet and chicory weeds between the vines do an excellent job of retaining predatory insects.
-The latter will naturally feed on insect pests of the vine, which allows us to naturally regulate insect populations.
+Our cover crops of phacelia, Japanese millet, and chicory do an excellent job of retaining predatory insects.
+They feed on the vine's pest insects, allowing us to naturally regulate their populations.

 • Bird communities

-Installed and maintained by a partner organization, Pleins Rayons , 90 nesting boxes are placed around the vineyard.
-They favor the nesting of tree swallows and bluebirds, birds in significant decline in Quebec.
-Each of these insectivores can consume more than 1,000 insects per day, during the nesting period.
+Over 100 birdhouses are placed around the Vineyard.
+They encourage nesting for tree swallows and eastern bluebirds, birds in significant decline in Quebec.
+Each of these insectivores can consume over 1,000 insects per day during nesting season.

 • Presence of bats

-Many shelters for bats are installed on the Vineyard.
-A single one of them is able to eat between 1500 and 3000 insects in one night!
-They sleep during the day and hunt vine pest insects at night.
+Many bat shelters have been installed in the vineyard.
+A single bat can eat between 1,500 and 3,000 insects in one night!
 They are valuable allies that also help us regulate insect populations.

 • Natural allies

 Foxes are naturally present around the vineyard.
 We are careful not to interfere with their habitat.
-They are natural allies, because they feed in particular on field mice which otherwise gnaw the vine plants under canvas in winter.
+They are natural allies, as they feed on voles, which would otherwise gnaw at the vines under their winter covers.

 Research and development

-We have participated in studies on the dynamics of insect pests, predatory insects and vine diseases.
+We have participated in studies on the dynamics of pest insects, predatory insects, and grapevine diseases.

-Thanks to these years of research, we can notably measure, quantify and evaluate the potential impact of each insect on the future harvest.
+Thanks to these years of research, we can now measure, quantify, and evaluate the potential impact of each insect on the future harvest.

 Biodiversity studies